Ed Sweeney (American football): Mount Ida

 He resigned in January 2008.
 Sweeney's record at Mount Ida was 22–51.

 Stevenson

 On May 21, 2010, Sweeney was named defensive coordinator at Stevenson University in Stevenson, Maryland.
 The Stevenson Mustangs began play in 2011.

 Death

 Sweeney died on January 28, 2017, at a hospital in Lewes, Delaware.
+He is survived by his daughters Kaitlin and Callie and his son Sean who were the loves of his life.
 He had been suffering from multiple myeloma.